Adam-Flis/Adam-Flis/README.md

 # Adam Flis
-- Student at the Ohio State University
+- Student at The Ohio State University
 - Bachelor of Science in Computer Science & Engineering
 - Extremely passionate about technology and helping others through software.